 5. Purchase Hydroponic Nutrients & Additives

 There many different types of nutrients that come in 1, 2, and 3 part systems.
-For beginners to starting a hydroponic garden, I would recommend a 1 part nutrient solution such as Dyna–Gro Grow and Dyna–Gro Bloom.
-If you have a good understanding of a plant’s nutrient needs, General Hydroponics makes a great 3 part series.
+For beginners in starting a hydroponic garden, I would recommend a 1 part nutrient solution such as Dyna–Gro Grow for vegetative growth and Dyna–Gro flowering & blooming.
+If you have a good understanding of a plant’s nutrient needs, General Hydroponics makes a great 3 part nutrient solution called the Flora series.
 Many companies provide general feeding schedules on their website as a guide.

 There are many additives that will assist in the sterilization of your system, the growth rate of your plant, the taste, and the general size of your plants.
-Think of them as vitamins to plants.
-While they are not necessary, they can give your plant that extra boost to produce at the highest level.
+Think of them as vitamins for plants.
+While they are not necessary, they can give your plant that extra boost to produce at the best it can.

 6. Purchase A pH Meter & pH Up/Down